 Money For Nothing

-Despite my above beliefs, I’m about to redeem a 30-year savings bond that has made over $1,300 in interest.
+Despite my above beliefs, I’m about to redeem a thirty-year savings bond first bought for $500.
+It has made over $1,574 in interest, totaling to $2,074.

 I received this money because of a disgusting and terrible incident that happened to my family when I was two years old.